eunos-1128/QMEAN/doc/source/score_combination.rst

 Multi-Layer Perceptron scoring
 --------------------------------------------------------------------------------

-To be independent from any machine learning library, QMEAN comes with an own implementation of a multi-layer perceptron to evaluate a fully connected feed-forward neural network, the :class:`Regressor`.
-The idea is to use whatever machine learning library to train such a network and then dump it to disk in a way that it can be read by the :class:`Regressor`.
+To be independent from any machine learning library, QMEAN comes with a lightweight multi-layer perceptron implementation: the :class:`Regressor`.
+The idea is to use whatever machine learning library to train such a network and transform it into a :class:`Regressor`.

-Right now, theres no documentation on :class:`Regressor`.
-The interested user can figure out the data format and functionality by studying the file mlp_regressor.py.
+.. class:: Regressor(n_input_features, mean=None, std=None)

+  Lighweight implementation of a fully connected multi-layer perceptron with in-built data normalization.
+Before traversing the layers, data is normalized as (input-mean)/std.

+  :param n_input_features: The number of input features to expect
+  :param mean: Mean value for every input feature (*n_input_features* values)
+               for data normalization.
+All values set to 0.0 if not provided.
+  :param std: Standard deviation for every input feature (*n_input_features*
+              values) for data normalization.
+All values set to 1.0 if not provided.

+  :type n_input_features: :class:`int`
+  :type mean: :class:`list` of :class:`float` or :class:`numpy.ndarray`
+  :type mean: :class:`list` of :class:`float` or :class:`numpy.ndarray`

+  .. method:: AddLayer(weights, activation_function, bias=None)

+    Adds another layer *i*.
+Given the weight matrix M, the new layer is derived from a simple matrix multiplication M*layer[*i*-1], where the input layer is considered to be layer 0.
+Postprocessing consists of adding bias values and perform a final activation.

+    :param weights:  Weight matrix with shape (m,n). n is the number of elements of the previous layer and m determines the number of elements in the added layer.
+    :param activation_function: 0: no activation, 1: ReLU (Rectified Linear
+                                Unit) activation
+    :param bias:     Bias that is applied to layer before executing the activation function.
+Size must be consistent with number of rows (m) in *weights*.
+All values set to 0.0 if not provided.
+    :type weights:  :class:`numpy.ndarray`
+    :type activation_function: :class:`int`
+    :type bias:  :class:`list` of :class:`float` or :class:`numpy.ndarray`

+  .. method:: Save(filepath)

+    Dumps regressor in binary format

+    :param filepath: Path to dump regressor
+    :type filepath: :class:`str`

+  .. method:: Load(filepath)

+    Static method to load previously dumped regressor

+    :param filepath: Path to dumped regressor
+    :type filepath: :class:`str`

+  .. method:: Predict(input)

+    Normalizes input, traverses all layers an returns first element of last
+    layer: the prediction

+    :param input:  Input of size *n_input_features* to feed into network
+    :type input:  :class:`list` of :class:`float` or :class:`numpy.ndarray`

 Similar problems as for the linear combination apply.
 There's no guarantee that all input features are valid.
 The idea is to again train several